-Getting Cloudflare Free CDN running on WordPress is something about every site owner will run into sooner or later.
-Maybe traffic’s picking up, maybe the site feels sluggish, or suddenly, those random spam bots and hackers keep showing up out of nowhere.
+Setting up Cloudflare Free CDN on WordPress is something almost every site owner runs into sooner or later.
+Maybe traffic is picking up, the site feels sluggish, or spam bots and hackers keep showing up.
 It happens to bloggers, business owners, and anyone running a WordPress website.

 Step 1: Sign Up for a Cloudflare Account

-If you don’t have a Cloudflare account, go to Cloudflare site and hit Start For Free button or go to Log in page and select Sign In option.
-Use your email and pick a secure password.
-After that, check your inbox to confirm—don’t let the confirmation email go to spam.
+If you don’t have a Cloudflare account, go to Cloudflare site and click Sign In button.
+Use your email and a secure password, then confirm your email address (check spam/junk folders if needed).

 Step 2: Adding a Domain Name to Cloudflare